Averages of determinants of Laplacians over moduli spaces for large genus: Introduction

 Actually it is shown in \cite{naud2023determinants} that the property in \eqref{e-Naud-1} also holds for the other two models of random hyperbolic surfaces: random cover \cite{MN20, MNP20} and Brooks-Makover \cite{BM04}.
 In the proof, Naud essentially only requires uniform spectral gaps and suitable countings of closed geodesics for large genus.
 In this paper, we focus on the Weil-Petersson model and use the techniques developed in \cite{nie2023large,wu2022random} to show that \begin{theorem} There exists a uniform constant $0<\delta<1$ such that as $g\to\infty$,

-where the implied constant is universal and $\Vol_{\mathrm{WP}}(\sM_g)$ is the Weil-Petersson volume of $\sM_g$. \end{theorem} It would be \emph{interesting} to study the optimal choice of $\delta$ in Theorem \ref{mainthm2}.
+where the implied constant is universal and $\Vol_{\mathrm{WP}}(\sM_g)$ is the Weil-Petersson volume of $\sM_g$. \end{theorem} Actually, using our method, the $\delta$ can be taken as greater than $0.1$.
+It would be \emph{interesting} to study the optimal choice of $\delta$ in Theorem \ref{mainthm2}.
 By using Markov's inequality, Theorem \ref{mainthm2} clearly implies the result of Naud above.
-Moreover, combining with \eqref{eq-det-zetaprime} it also implies that
+Our proof is very different from \cite{naud2023determinants}.
+Moreover, together with \eqref{eq-det-zetaprime} Theorem \ref{mainthm2} also implies that

 Indeed, our second result is as follows. \begin{theorem} For any $\beta\in (0,2)$,

 For any $\beta\geq 2$,

 \end{theorem} For any $\beta\in (0,1)$, this is due to Naud \cite{naud2023determinants}.